 The dentist will administer the sedation as per standard dental procedure.
-This may involve putting a mask over your mouth and nose, taking a pill or syrup for oral sedation, and injecting an IV drip in your arm for IV sedation.
-They’ll also keep a keen eye on your heart rate, blood pressure, and other vitals during the procedure.
+Oral conscious sedation simply requires patients to take the prescribed medication in the form of a pill or liquid syrup 30 minutes to an hour before the procedure.
+Your dentist will also keep a keen eye on your heart rate, blood pressure, and other vitals during the procedure.

 Recovery times vary from one sedation technique to the next and could take anywhere from a few minutes to forty-eight hours, as is the case with intravenous sedation.
+The effects of oral conscious sedation can last for several hours after your appointment.
 You should avoid driving or operating dangerous machinery during this period.
 Instead, let someone drive you home and rest so you can recover quickly from the sedation and treatment.

 We can't wait to see you!Schedule NOW